-Are you ready to learn more about user experience (UX) design, but don’t want to dive into paying for a formal degree or bootcamp yet?
-Don’t worry—free UX design courses are the answer.
-You can learn a lot about UX design, the tools used by UX designers, and the UX design career path—all at no cost!
+Are you ready to learn more about user experience (UX) design but don’t want to dive into paying for a formal degree or bootcamp yet?

-From UX micro-courses to tutorials this guide will help you, the aspiring UXer, broaden your horizons.
-Here are the top eleven free UX design classes to help you find your path in the UX sphere.
-These are all free, 100% online, and created by trusted sources in the field.
-Here are the free UX Design courses we’ll cover:
+From UX micro-courses to tutorials, this guide on the best free UX design courses online will help you, the aspiring UXer, broaden your horizons.
+All are free, 100% online, and created by trusted sources in the field.

 CareerFoundry provides a range of certificate programs with a job guarantee that you can pay for.
-However, this brief course is free!
+However, this course is free!
 It offers an introduction to user experience design so that you can find out if UX Design is the right career path for you.
-This course is self-paced and takes about 90 minutes over the course of a week.
+This course is self-paced and takes about 90 minutes over a week.

-This free course includes an intro to UX and changing your career, as well as hands-on UX exercises.
+This free and completely online UX course includes an intro to UX and changing your career, as well as hands-on UX exercises.
 It’s made up of six daily lessons that take around 15 minutes each, covering topics such as:

 - What is UX design?